 High cholesterol, which can lead to atherosclerosis.

-Reduced blood flow, due to heart failure, low blood pressure and shock.
+Reduced blood flow, due to heart failure, low blood pressure, shock or certain conditions, such as diabetes or rheumatoid arthritis.

 Previous abdominal surgery.
 Scar tissue that forms after surgery may cause reduced blood flow.